zachgrayio/swift-tensorflow-starter/README.md

 The project's `Dockerfile` is based on Ubuntu 16, so you can simply add `RUN apt-get install -y ...` entries to fetch additional dependencies.

+### Writing Unit Tests

+See `STSLibraryTests.testApplicationPrefix()` in `Tests/STSLibraryTests/STSLibraryTests.swift` for an example test.

+*Note: TensorFlow is not yet supported in Unit Tests.*

 ### Generate .xcodeproj

 If desired, users on macOS can generate a `.xcodeproj` that you can open with an IDE (Xcode, AppCode, CLion).
 This is optional, and the xcodeproj is ignored in `.gitignore` by default.
 Also note that you'll want to swap out your xctoolchain as described [here](https://github.com/tensorflow/swift/blob/master/Installation.md) if you go this route.